Jijamata Udyan

 Equestrian statue of King Edward VII

-Edward VII (1841–1910) was the King of the United Kingdom and Emperor of India, from 1901 until his death in 1910.
-His equestrian statue earlier stood at Kala Ghoda, which got named after the black (kala) horse (ghoda).
+Edward VII (1841–1910) was the King of the United Kingdom and Emperor of India from 1901 until his death in 1910.
+His equestrian statue had previously stood at Kala Ghoda, which was named after the black (kala) horse (ghoda).
 In August 1965, the statue was dismounted from its plinth and shifted to Jijamata Udyan.
-The plinth is displayed at the Bhau Daji Lad Museum.
+The Bhau Daji Lad Museum displays the plinth.

 Frontal view of the equestrian statue of King Edward VII

-The equestrian statue of King Edward VII was sculpted by Sir Joseph Edgar Boehm (1834-90).
-It was donated to the city by industrialist and philanthropist Albert David Sassoon (1818-96) who commissioned it to mark Edward's visit to India in 1875-76 when he was the Prince of Wales.
-Edward succeeded Queen Victoria as the English monarch in 1901.
+Sir Joseph Edgar Boehm (1834–90) sculpted the equestrian statue of King Edward VII.
+Industrialist and philanthropist Albert David Sassoon (1818–96), who commissioned it to commemorate Edward's visit to India in 1875–76 as the Prince of Wales, donated it to the city.
+Edward became the English monarch in 1901, succeeding Queen Victoria.

-The octagonal bandstand inside Jijamata Udyan was commissioned in 1937.
-Its construction was funded by Seth Hargovandas Jeevandas and handed over to the Bombay Municipal Corporation for the use and benefit of the public.
-Marble busts of Seth Hargovandas Jeevandas and his wife Bai Harkorbai are installed at the entrance to the bandstand.
+In 1937, Jijamata Udyan commissioned the octagonal bandstand.
+Seth Hargovandas Jeevandas funded its construction and handed it over to the Bombay Municipal Corporation for the public's use and benefit.
+The bandstand features marble busts of Seth Hargovandas Jeevandas and his wife, Bai Harkorbai.

 Marble bust, Sheth Hargovandas Jeevandas

-Marble bust of Sheth Hargovandas Jeevandas, who sponsored the bandstand at Jijamata Udyan.
+Sheth Hargovandas Jeevandas, who sponsored the bandstand at Jijamata Udyan, is depicted in a marble bust.
 He belonged to the Kapol Bania community and was born at Talaja, Bhavnagar, in 1874.
 In 1932, he started the Mahalaxmi Mills at Bhavnagar.
-As a businessman, Sheth Hargovandas took a leading part in public affairs and was a trustee in several charitable institutions in Mumbai.
+Sheth Hargovandas, a businessman, played a leading role in public affairs and was a trustee in several charitable institutions in Mumbai.

-Marble bust of Bai Harkorbai, wife of Sheth Hargovandas Jeevandas, who sponsored the bandstand at Jijamata Udyan.
+Bai Harkorbai, the wife of Sheth Hargovandas Jeevandas, who sponsored the bandstand at Jijamata Udyan, is depicted in a marble bust.

-Victoria Gardens was inaugurated by Lady Catherine Frere, wife of Sir Bartle Frere, the then governor of Bombay (1862–67).
+Lady Catherine Frere, the wife of Sir Bartle Frere, the then governor of Bombay (1862–67), inaugurated Victoria Gardens.
 Catherine was the daughter of Sir George Arthur, who was the former governor of Bombay (1842-46), and Bartle Frere had served as his private secretary.
-The Frere Temple was built in her honor and installed at a roundabout inside the gardens.
+They built the Frere Temple in her honour and installed it at a roundabout inside the gardens.

-The 35-foot-tall Frere Temple was designed by William Tracey, an engineer of the Public Works Department who also designed the Victoria and Albert Museum (Dr. Bhau Daji Lad Museum) and the triple-arched gateway at the entrance to the Garden.
+William Tracey, an engineer of the Public Works Department, designed the 35-foot-tall Frere Temple, as well as the Victoria and Albert Museum (Dr. Bhau Daji Lad Museum) and the triple-arched gateway at the Garden's entrance.
 The temple cost ₹ 42,000, which was raised through public subscription.
 The central part of the rotunda is open to the sky.

 Statue of Charity, Frere temple

-The Frere Temple originally housed a bust of Lady Frere, which was defaced by vandals.
+Vandals destroyed the bust of Lady Frere, originally housed in the Frere Temple.
 The damaged bust was sent to England but was beyond repair.
-In its place, a bronze statuary sculpted by English sculptor Herbert Hampton (1862–1929) was installed.
-The statue is mistakenly identified as Queen Victoria, because of its location in (former) Victoria Gardens.
+English sculptor Herbert Hampton (1862–1929) installed a bronze statue in its place.
+People mistakenly identify the statue as Queen Victoria due to its placement in the (former) Victoria Gardens.

-The allegorical figure of - Charity at the Frere Temple shelters a young girl who seeks protection at her feet.
-The caring gesture made with her left hand is a symbol of motherly love and holding the sword with the right hand is a symbol of justice for the needy.
+Charity, an allegorical figure at the Frere Temple, shelters a young girl who seeks protection at her feet.
+The caring gesture made with her left hand is a symbol of motherly love, and holding the sword with the right hand is a symbol of justice for the needy.

 Pillar capitals and rotunda, Frere temple

-Frere Temple is made from Porbandar stone.
-The circular rotunda is supported by six pillars of the Corinthian order, their capitals decorated with acanthus leaves and scrolls.
-However, unlike Corinthian pillars that are almost always fluted, the pillars at the Frere temple are not fluted.
+Porbandar stone forms the foundation of the Frere Temple.
+Six Corinthian order pillars, their capitals adorned with acanthus leaves and scrolls, support the circular rotunda.
+However, unlike Corinthian pillars that are almost always fluted, the pillars at the Frere temple, however, are not fluted.

 Koi Fish Pond, Seth Samaldas Narsidas pyaav